matxakav/OT-NWbasedOnGNS3/network/gns3/README.md

 For GNS3 server to make use of local forwarding, we use this `~/.config/GNS3/2.2/gns3_server.conf` configuration in the home desktop.

 - Note that we start the console port from 5001.
-This is because port 5000 is occupied in our Mac laptop, so we decided not to forward that port.
+This is because port 5000 is occupied in our Mac laptop, so we discarded that port.
+It is up to you to decide your console port range, and GNS3 server should have at least 40 available ports for our ICS network to start.

 ```conf
 [Server]